See update at end of story.

 Nevada’s new procedure drew wide notice, much of it unfavorable.
 Editorialized The New York Times, “The electric chair is not modern enough for the Nevadans, apparently, or else it displeases them in some way, and their law calls for the use of putting condemned murderers to death in what is called in euphemistic terms a ‘lethal chamber’–a room that can be made airtight and into which at will can be introduced through hidden conduits a suffocating gas.”

 Hamilton suggested that a gas such as carbon monoxide could be pumped into a prisoner’s airtight cell while he slept, leading to a painless death.
 Nevada prison authorities instead chose hydrocyanic gas (cyanide gas), which was used to kill pests in California citrus groves.
-Warden Denver S. Dickerson (a former Nevada governor) sent an aide to California to buy and haul back over icy mountain roads to Nevada tanks of liquid cyanide, which would be turned into gas by an “autofumer” the state purchased for $700 (about $10,000 in 2018 dollars).
+The warden of the Nevada State Prison in Carson City, Denver S. Dickerson (a former Nevada governor), sent an aide to California to buy and haul back over icy mountain roads to Nevada tanks of liquid cyanide, which would be turned into gas by an “autofumer” the state purchased for $700 (about $10,000 in 2018 dollars).

 But Dickerson realized that gassing Gee Jon in his cell while asleep without warning, while maybe more humane, was not practical.
-So according to Fatal Airs: The Deadly History and Apocalyptic Future of Lethal Gases That Threaten Our World, by Scott Christianson, the state converted an tiny old stand-alone granite prison barber shop into a gas chamber.
+So according to Fatal Airs: The Deadly History and Apocalyptic Future of Lethal Gases That Threaten Our World, by Scott Christianson, the state converted an tiny old stand-alone granite prison barber shop into a gas chamber at the Nevada State Prison.
 Four prison guards quit, fearful of leaking gas.
 Tests were conducted on animals, including what one Chinese-language press account described as a “stray white large cat.”
 Federal authorities in Washington, D.C. asked for an after-action report.

 On the cloudy, humid morning of February 8, 1924, the 5-foot-5, 129-pound Gee was strapped into the chamber’s chair.
 He wept, but stopped after a prison guard shouted at him, “Brace up!”
 All but Gee departed, and the chamber was sealed.
 With 30 witnesses including reporters watching through windows, the gassing started.
 Predictions were that Gee would die within two minutes.